ns1/ns1-cli/README.md

 ```
 $ ns1 -h
-Usage: ns1 help [OPTIONS] COMMAND [ARGS]...
+Usage: ns1 [OPTIONS] COMMAND [ARGS]...

   If no command is specified, the NS1 console is opened to accept
   interactive commands.

 Options:
+  --ignore-ssl-errors           Ignore SSL certificate errors
+  --transport [basic|requests]  Client transport
+  -e, --endpoint TEXT           Use the specified server endpoint
+  --key_id TEXT                 Use the specified API Key ID
+  -k, --key TEXT                Use the specified API Key
   -c, --config_path PATH        Use the specified config file
-  -k, --key TEXT                Use the specified API Key
-  -e, --endpoint TEXT           Use the specified server endpoint
-  --transport [basic|requests]  Client transport
-  --ignore-ssl-errors           Ignore SSL certificate errors
   -h, --help                    Show this message and exit.

 Commands:
   config   view and modify local configuration settings
   data     view and modify data sources/feeds
-  help     displays help for a sequence of commands
   monitor  view monitoring jobs
   record   view and modify records in a zone
   stats    view usage/qps on zones and records
   zone     view and modify zone SOA data
 ```

-See `ns1 help <command>` for more information on a specific command.
+See `ns1 <command> --help` for more information on a specific command.

 ## REPL